zsteinmetz/envalysis/vignettes/texture.md

 ```

 ## References
-Ashworth, J., Keyes, D., Kirk, R., and Lessard, R. (2001).
-Standard
+Ashworth, J., Keyes, D., Kirk, R., Lessard, R., 2001.
+Standard Procedure in the
-Procedure in the Hydrometer Method for Particle Size Analysis.
-Communications in Soil Science and Plant Analysis, 32(5-6):633–642.
+Hydrometer Method for Particle Size Analysis.
+Communications in Soil Science and
+Plant Analysis 32, 633–642. doi:10.1081/CSS-100103897

-ASTM D422-63(2007)e2 (2007).
-Standard Test Method for Particle-
+ASTM D422-63(2007)e2, 2007.
+Standard Test Method for Particle-Size Analysis of
-Size Analysis of Soils.
-Technical report, ASTM International, West
+Soils (Technical standard).
+ASTM International, West Conshohocken, PA.
-Conshohocken, PA.

-Bouyoucos, G. J. (1927).
-The hydrometer as a new method for the
+Bouyoucos, G.J., 1927.
+The hydrometer as a new method for the mechanical
-mechanical analysis of soils.
-Soil Science, 23(5):343–354.
+analysis of soils.
+Soil Science 23, 343–354.